 How Else Have You Worked With Children?

 Do you have a proven rapport with kids?
 What about your experience managing groups of kids, or acting as a mentor?
 Even if you don’t have any classroom or school experience, you can still show that working with students is an avocation of yours.
-Mention volunteer work and other jobs where you worked directly with children.
+Mention volunteer work and other jobs where you worked directly with children such as working as a librarian, teaching assistant, or a nanny.

 Show That You Are a Team Player